-- (a) Questions must be about items appearing on the published agenda for the meeting.
-The Monitoring Officer in consultation with the Head of Paid Service may reject any question if the Monitoring Officer considers that it: - (i) is about a matter that is not on the published agenda; - (ii) is defamatory, frivolous or offensive; - (iii) is substantially the same, or is about a subject which is substantially the same, as a question that has been asked/ received at a meeting of the Council in the past six months; - (iv) has already been answered or dealt with through other mechanisms or procedures, such as the Council's complaints procedure or the Local Government and Social Care Ombudsman; - (v) requires the disclosure of confidential or exempt information; - (vi) is about any standards, planning, or licensing matter or similar such matters; - (vii) is about any on-going investigation; and/or - (viii) is otherwise inappropriate for such a question to be asked. - (b) If the Monitoring Officer decides that a question cannot be asked at the meeting then the reason why not will be sent to the person seeking to raise it.
+- (a) Questions must be about matters relating to the powers or responsibilities of the Council.
+The Monitoring Officer in consultation with the Head of Paid Service may reject any question if the Monitoring Officer considers that it: - (i) is about a matter that is not relating to the powers or responsibilities of the Council; - (ii) is defamatory, frivolous or offensive; - (iii) is substantially the same, or is about a subject which is substantially the same, as a question that has been asked/ received at a meeting of the Council in the past six months; - (iv) has already been answered or dealt with through other mechanisms or procedures, such as the Council's complaints procedure or the Local Government and Social Care Ombudsman; - (v) requires the disclosure of confidential or exempt information; - (vi) is about any standards, planning, or licensing matter or similar such matters; - (vii) is about any on-going investigation; and/or - (viii) is otherwise inappropriate for such a question to be asked. - (b) If the Monitoring Officer decides that a question cannot be asked at the meeting then the reason why not will be sent to the person seeking to raise it.